Building on our willingness, rationality, efforts, intentions and ideas, we can effectively act.

 An intention and an idea bear fruit only when they are carried into action.
 For the committed person, willingness and rationality are not part-time.
 Effort and openness are not merely occasional.
 Thinking and having new ideas are not rarities.

 Engagement is the fruit of commitment.
-It is the first step on the road to excellence.
+It is a first step on the road to excellence.

 Real